-This course has been produced to facilitate proper implementation of capillary pressure measurements in saturation-height studies and reservoir modelling.
-It provides best practice guidelines to create meaningful saturation-height functions from capillary pressure measurements.
-Their derivation from log interpretations will also be covered.
-Both drainage and imbibition modelling will be discussed, as will the reasons for discrepancies between saturation-height and log-derived water saturations.
-Implementation of appropriate models in log interpretation, static and dynamic modelling will be addressed.
+The course provides best practice guidelines to create meaningful saturation-height functions from capillary pressure measurements and log interpreted Sw.
+Both drainage and imbibition modelling and the reasons for discrepancies between saturation-height and log- derived water saturations.
+Will be covered.
+Implementation of appro- priate models in log interpretation, static and dynamic modelling, unconventionals and carbon capture will be addressed.

 Emphasis will be placed on methodologies which can be satisfactorily audited by external technical experts and joint venture partners.